mercari/tortoise/docs/vertical.md

 You can configure resource(s) to be scaled by vertical scaling by setting `Vertical` in `Spec.ResourcePolicy[*].AutoscalingPolicy`

-When `Vertical` is specified on the resource, that resource is basically updated based on the recommendation value from the VPA.
+Tortoise basically utilizes [Vertical Pod Autoscaler (VPA)](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) under the hood.

+And, VPA basically generates the recommendation of the resource request by checking p90~max of historical resource usage during a certain period of time (around 1 week).

+Specifically, they are calculated using a decaying histogram of weighted samples from the metrics server, _where the newer samples are assigned higher weights_.

-### How it's different from ordinary VPA?
+### How it's different from VPA?

-Tortoise's Vertical scaling is similar but more conservative/safer than how VPA does.
+The vertical scaling in Tortoise is actually similar to VPA, but more conservative/safer.

 #### Rolling upgrade instead of the eviction